-Despite decades of disastrous American foreign policy that has all but destroyed the remnant of its ancient civilization, 21st century Christians should recognize their faith is linked to God’s promise to the people of Iran.
+Despite decades of disastrous American foreign policy, 21st century American Christians should recognize their faith is linked to God’s promise to the people of Iran.
 He said: “In the last days I will restore the fortunes of Elam.”
 (Jer.
-49:39).
+49:39)

 King Cyrus enabled the Jews to return to their homeland in Israel to rebuild their temple in Jerusalem.
 He also returned 5,400 Temple items of gold and silver to the Jews, which King Nebuchadnezzar had taken from Jerusalem to Babylon, present-day Bagdad, Iraq.